IBIRASA/Pharmatrack/README.md

 # Pharmatrack

 Pharmatrack connects patients with nearby pharmacies for faster and easier care.
 Users can register, login, and find pharmacies quickly.
-Admins can manage pharmacies and medications.
+Admins can manage pharmacies and medications..

 ## Table of Contents